SJ-WJ/restaurant-page/README.md

 ## Credits

 This project was created by SJ-WJ with guidance from the tutorial by [Adrian Hajdin](https://github.com/adrianhajdin).
+Interested in how it looks?
+If so, here is a [live demo](https://restaurant-page-ivory.vercel.app/)